 Here's something that can help: looking at an aerial view of the convention center like this one.

 That's the center in the middle.
 To your right, you can see the Hilton Bayfront where the Indigo Ballroom is.
-On the other side of the convention center is the Marriott Marquis, where quite a few panels and film festivals are, and rising up beyond it is the Manchester Grand Hyatt, home to the blood drive, the daily Conan Pop giveaways and other things.
-You can tell from looking at it that simply hurrying isn't going to easily get you from one place to the next in all cases.
-So factor that into your plans.
+On the other side of the convention center is the Marriott Marquis, where quite a few panels and film festivals are, and rising up beyond it is the Manchester Grand Hyatt, home to the blood drive, the daily Conan Pop giveaways and other events.
+From looking at this, you can tell that a basic hustle isn't going to cut it in all cases.
+So factor foot travel time into your plans.

-You can save yourself a lot of walking and a lot of time by researching where your panels and booths are in advance.
+One way to save yourself a lot of walking and a lot of time: mapping out where your panels and booths are in advance.
 Look at the convention center floorplan just to get an idea of what you'll be navigating.
-You can see the room capacity for the rooms on your list, which will help you put lines in context.
+Just seeing the room capacity can help you put lines in context.
 If 6BCF holds over 2,000 people, a line down the hall isn't that foreboding.
 But if you're trying to get into room 8, which doesn't even hold 500 people, then maybe that long line is telling you to go elsewhere.